Sean-Camay/HuduTechnicalAssessment/README.md

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-To run locally npm run dev
+Run the application with `npm run dev`